-A very worrisome aspect of Covid-19 virus is the great contagiousness of the virus.
+The most worrisome aspect of Covid-19 virus is the great contagiousness of the virus.
 People catch it from each other.
-There is a silent, invisible period called "incubation".
+There is a silent period.
 Infected people may not show any symptoms for one or two weeks.
 Most virus carriers do not know that they have the virus, but meanwhile they can pass the virus to other people.
 As the number of infected cases increases, so does people's anxiety.
 The most common way to prevent the spread of the virus is quarantine.
-This has worked for over 100 years in virus epidemics.
 Quarantine is the way to separate virus carriers from other people.
 Quarantine is effective in stopping the spread of the illness.
-People in homes or locations being quarantined do not have physical contact with the outside world until the end of the incubation and silent illness period--- at least two weeks and maybe longer.
+People in homes or locations being quarantined do not have physical contact with the outside world until the end of the incubation period--- at least two weeks.